burtlo/starry-knight/README.md

 end
 ```

 This main scene is the a near copy of the results from completing the [ruby tutorial for gosu](https://github.com/jlnr/gosu/wiki/Ruby-Tutorial).
-The largest difference is the `evenets` method.
+The largest difference is the `events` method.
 This method receives an `EventRelay` which allows you to easily prescribe keystrokes and gamepad events (on_up, on_down, on_hold) to an action.

 This makes more declarative statements about the events you are interested in receiving, unifies all of the events (button_up, button_down, and button_down?) into similar declarations, and removes the excess noise that usually appears in `update`.